-- Loose fitting pants: People are most comfortable in sweatpants or drawstring pants after surgery, as jeans may rub on the incisions. - Good Quality Scale: it doesn't have to be expensive, just consistent.
-You should choose one that reads the same when you step on and off several times in succession.
-Always make a note of the difference between your scale and the one in our office.
+- Loose fitting pants: People are most comfortable in sweatpants or drawstring pants after surgery, as jeans may rub on the incisions. - Good Quality Scale: Ask Dr Ellner for specific recommendations.
 Make sure that you weigh in on the same scale every day.
 You will also be able to take that time, during your daily weigh-in, to run through the rules and assess your compliance.
 You must do this every day. - Body Fat % Monitor/Scale: Discuss this with Dr. Ellner.
 This is especially critical for out of town patients, who don't have access to Dr. Ellner's body fat % scale in the office. - Journal: It's a good idea to chart your weight once per week.
 You will notice that your weight fluctuates up and down and you will sometimes lose several pounds all at once.
 You will go through "plateaus" where you won't lose any weight for days.
-This is all normal and it is important to weight every day so you can become accustomed to your body's natural plateaus. - Take stock of what you are doing, not to punish yourself for misbehaving, but to make a mental plan every day to follow the rules and be the best you can be.
-Take this time to congratulate yourself on what you are doing well and make a plan to improve on other areas. - You should keep a journal of activities: exercise, pleasure, work, stressors and you will see how these things affect your appetite, your mood, your compliance with the program on a given day and your weight loss!
-You will notice how carbohydrates make you feel (they can lead to fatigue, bloat and depression) versus how protein will make you feel (generally more invigorated and alert).
+This is all normal and it is important to weigh every day so you can become accustomed to your body's natural plateaus. - Take stock of what you are doing, not to punish yourself for misbehaving, but to make a mental plan every day to follow the rules and be the best you can be.
+Take this time to congratulate yourself on what you are doing well and make a plan to improve on other areas. - Walking/Workout Shoes: If you are starting out walking, be sure to get a supportive set of shoes, made for walking.
+You may develop back and joint pain if you try to walk in old sneakers.
+Your feet will most likely become narrower as you lose weight, so don't be surprised if you have to replace your shoes down the line.